axcheron/axcheron.github.io/_htb/11_writeup_intelligence.md

 Session completed.
 ```

+Nice, we have a cleartext password.

 ## Active Directory Recon

-With a valid account, we can now use one of the [BloodHound](https://github.com/BloodHoundAD/BloodHound) ingestors and gather more information about the Active Directory.
+With this new compromised, we can now use one of the [BloodHound](https://github.com/BloodHoundAD/BloodHound) ingestors and gather more information about the Active Directory.
 BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment.

 Attackers can use BloodHound to easily identify highly complex attack paths that would otherwise be impossible to quickly identify.
 Here, we used a Python based ingestor for BloodHound, [BloodHound.py](https://github.com/fox-it/BloodHound.py).